Schematic Checklist

 When ESP32-C6 uses a 3.3 V system power supply, the power rails need some time to stabilize before CHIP_PU is pulled up and the chip is enabled.
 Therefore, CHIP_PU needs to be asserted high after the 3.3 V rails have been brought up.

-To reset the chip, keep the reset voltage VIL_nRST in the range of (–0.3 ~ 0.25 × VDD) V. To avoid reboots caused by external interferences, make the CHIP_PU trace as short as possible.
+To reset the chip, keep the reset voltage VIL_nRST in the range of (–0.3 ~ 0.25 × VDDPST1) V. To avoid reboots caused by external interferences, make the CHIP_PU trace as short as possible.

 Figure ESP32-C6 Power-up and Reset Timing shows the power-up and reset timing of ESP32-C6.